APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

  <h3>Defining Alternatives with Sealed Traits</h3>

   A type(here, Symbol) is something that can only be embodied by a fixed set of alternatives.
-We can express it using the sealed trait definition.For example, a musical symbol can be a note or a rest:
+We can express it using the sealed trait definition.
+For example, a musical symbol can be a note or a rest:

   <pre>
    <code>